-- · significant financial difficulty of the borrower or issuer; - · a breach of contract such as a default or being more than 180 days past due; - the lender of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession that the lender would not otherwise consider; - · it is probable that the borrower will enter bankruptcy or other financial reorganization; or - the disappearance of an active market for a security because of financial difficulties.
+- · significant financial difficulty of the borrower or issuer; - a breach of contract such as a default or being more than 180 days past due; - the lender of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession that the lender would not otherwise consider;

+- it is probable that the borrower will enter bankruptcy or other financial reorganization; or - the disappearance of an active market for a security because of financial difficulties.

 Loss allowances for financial assets measured at amortized cost are deducted from the gross carrying amount of the assets.
+For debt securities at FVOCI, the loss allowance is charge to profit or loss and is recognized in other comprehensive income instead of reducing the carrying amount of the asset.

 The gross carrying amount of a financial asset is written off when the Company has no reasonable expectations of recovering a financial asset in its entirety or a portion thereof.
 For corporate customers, the Company individually makes an assessment with respect to the timing and amount of write-off based on whether there is a reasonable expectation of recovery.
 The Company expects no significant recovery from the amount written off.
-However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Company's procedures for recovery of amounts due
+However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Company's procedures for recovery of amounts due.